 At times, you may need professional assistance with personal or family issues.
-April Baergen, our school counselor, is at Walter W. Brown School on Tuesdays and Thursdays and can be accessed for support.
-You may talk to any of your teachers about a referral or set up a time with Mrs. Baergen on your own.
+April Bergen, our school counselor, is at Walter W. Brown School for two full, and one half, day(s) each week.
+You may talk to any of your teachers about a referral or set up a time with Ms. Bergen on your own.